ARMmbed/mbed-os-5-docs/docs/refs/api/networking/mesh.md

 ##### Module Configuration

-This module supports static configuration via **mbed configuration system** by using the `mbed_app.json` file.
+This module supports static configuration via **the Mbed configuration system** by using the `mbed_app.json` file.
 The application needs to create the configuration file if you want to use settings other than the default settings.

 An example of the configuration file: